Chonghonlek/StatisticsAndMachineLearning/Classification/LDA,QDA,naiveBayes.md

 Now suppose that we wish to classify a new observation, $x^∗ = (0.4, 1.5, 1)^T$.
 It turns out that in this example, $\hat{f_{11}}(0.4) = 0.368, \hat{f_{12}}(1.5) = 0.484, \hat{f_{13}}(1) = 0.226$, and $\hat{f_{21}}(0.4) =0.030, \hat{f_{22}}(1.5) = 0.130, \hat{f_{23}}(1) = 0.616$.
 Plugging these estimates results in posterior probability estimates of $Pr(Y = 1|X = x^∗) = 0.944$ and $Pr(Y = 2|X = x^∗) = 0.056$.

-In this example, it should not be too surprising that naive Bayes does not convincingly outperform LDA: this data set has n = 10,000 and p = 4,and so the **reduction in variance resulting from the naive Bayes assumption is not necessarily worthwhile**.
+In this example, it should not be too surprising that naive Bayes does not convincingly outperform LDA: this data set has n = 10,000 and p = 3,and so the **reduction in variance resulting from the naive Bayes assumption is not necessarily worthwhile**.

-We expect to see a greater pay-off to using naive Bayes relative to LDA or QDA in instances where **p is larger or n is smaller**, so that reducing the variance is very important
+We expect to see a greater pay-off to using naive Bayes relative to LDA or QDA in instances where **p is larger or n is smaller** (result in higher variance), so that reducing the variance is very important